milekag01/react-node-ecommerce-client/README.md

 ## Overview
 ### Technologies

-For frontend, we will mainly work upon *React* for components along with *Sass* and some other frontend and UI libraries.
-This challenge is a perfect starting point.
+For frontend, we will mainly work upon [React](https://reactjs.org/docs/getting-started.html) for components along with [Sass](https://sass-lang.com/documentation) and some other frontend and UI libraries.

 ### Learning Outcomes
 * This project will take a bit of layout planning, so you will need some time, in the beginning, to think it through.